Naval Reserve Armory

-The Naval Reserve Armory is a building in the South Lake Union neighborhood of Seattle, Washington, United States.
-It is a large concrete structure influenced by the Moderne and Art Deco movements, which was built by the Works Progress Administration from 1941 to 1942.
+The Naval Reserve Armory is a landmark building in the South Lake Union neighborhood of Seattle, Washington, United States.
+Since 2012, it has been the home of the Museum of History and Industry (MOHAI), a local history museum.

+The building is a large concrete structure influenced by the Moderne and Art Deco movements, that was built by the Works Progress Administration from 1941 to 1942.
 The main interior feature is a 133 x 100 ft (40.5 x 30 m) drill hall which was used by the U.S. Naval Reserve to train thousands of young recruits for service in World War II.
 The building is noted for its association with mass mobilization during the war as well as its involvement with Depression-era work relief.

 The building was designed by Seattle architect William R. Grant and B. Marcus Priteca.
 Its construction was initially promoted by a citizens' committee but delayed by fears it would be a white elephant; eventually politicians endorsed and promoted the project, and it secured a $99,997 WPA grant.
 Later a $69,983 increase was granted, and the project was also funded by $6,399 from the State of Washington and $14,204 from, perhaps uncharacteristically, the University of Washington.
+It is situated at the south end of Lake Union, a lake which was connected to Puget Sound by the Lake Washington Ship Canal in 1917.
+Previously the site had been used by the Eastern Mill, a sawmill.